Dannflower/android-gaming-on-linux/README.md

    - Note: If GParted opens with the error: `Can't have a partition outside the disk!` just click the `Ignore` button

 1. Right-click the partition with the label `data` (most likely `/dev/nbd0p3`) and select `Delete`
+      - ⚠️ Note: This will delete any data in the partion!
+If you have data in the partition you want to keep, you can try simply resizing the partition instead and skipping to step 10.
+Just remember, there is always a chance for data loss when altering partitions, so back up anything you don't want to lose regardless of how you adjust the partition.

 1. Right-click the `unallocated` partition and select `New`